For at least the next ten days, our chances of getting a flight were nil.

 Numerous Korean and Japanese excursions invade the lake and deliver guests to a diversion between the childish and the crazed, splashing and floating in a group, supported by gaudy life jackets that annihilate the magic of the strange tropical setting.

-The Kayangan lacks the most interesting feature of the “brother” Barracuda: the three superimposed layers of fresh, brackish and salt water.
+The Kayangan lacks the most interesting feature of its “brother” Barracuda:

 We changed coves and verified the chemical eccentricity of the latter, in the liquid peace we had felt for a few moments in the brother lake and which we regained with appreciation.